nieklinnenbank/FreeNOS/README.md

     (gdb) target remote localhost:1234

 You can now use standard GDB commands to interactively debug the FreeNOS kernel for intel.
-Similarly, you can also debug a user program (./build/intel/pc/bin/XXX) or the FreeNOS kernel for ARM (./build/arm/raspberry2/kernel/arm/raspberry2/kernel).
+Similarly, you can also debug a user program (./build/intel/pc/bin/XXX).
+Note that when debugging user programs, the mapped virtual memory changes frequently due to scheduling.
+When you set a breakpoint on a virtual memory address, for example a function, it can happen that another program is scheduled and executes on the same virtual address which incorrectly triggers the breakpoint.
+In order to only trigger the breakpoint for a selected user program, you can put a condition on a breakpoint that matches the process name:

+    (gdb) condition 1 $_streq((char *)0xe0000000, "./server/datastore/server")

+The above command puts a condition on the breakpoint with index number 1 that says it should only halt execution when the program name string equals "./server/datastore/server".

 intel/pc
 --------